-The Safety Damage Ratio on the Sanitrx-HPX sanitary rupture disc for example, is 1:1, meaning if the disc is damaged in any way, the rupture disc will burst at or below (never above) the stamped burst pressure.
-Once a rupture disc has been installed, if it has to be removed for any reason (inspection for example), the disc must be discarded and not re-installed.
+The Safety Damage Ratio on the Sanitrx-HPX sanitary rupture disc, for example, is 1:1, meaning if the disc is damaged in any way, the rupture disc will burst at or below (never above) the stamped burst pressure.
+Once a ruptured disc has been installed, if it has to be removed for any reason (inspection for example), the disc must be discarded and not re-installed.

 Please see our video showing you an example of mishandling and see how the disc fails at a much lower pressure than the stamped burst pressure.
 Incorrect installation will cause the same results.

 Correct installation procedures of a Bursting Disc